-Employers who have signed up to the 'two ticks' (disability symbol) scheme guarantee disabled people an interview if they meet the minimum criteria for the job vacancy.
-The commitments are listed on gov.uk.
-They are not legally binding.
+Employers who have signed up to level 2 of 'Disability Confident' guarantee disabled people an interview if they meet the minimum criteria for the job vacancy.
+The scheme is not legally binding.

-A job applicant falls within the scheme if he or she has a 'disability' as defined in the Equality Act.
-So it should be legitimate for a person who stammers to tick the disability box for a guaranteed interview (if they so choose) if they take the view their stammer has a more than minor or trivial effect as regards normal day-to-day activities (for example phone calls), so as to fall within the Equality Act definition of 'disability'.
+The Disablity Confident scheme uses the Equality Act definition of 'disability'.
+Accordingly if an employer offers guaranteed interviews under the scheme, it should be perfectly legitimate for a person who stammers to request one (if they so choose) if they take the view their stammer has a more than minor or trivial effect as regards normal day-to-day activities (for example phone calls), so as to fall within the Equality Act definition.

-An employer is not legally required to meet the commitments of the 'two ticks' scheme.
-However, it is arguable that it would be unlawful direct discrimination under the Equality Act if the employer operates the guaranteed interview scheme for a particular post, but refuses to give an interview to a particular disabled person who meets the minimum job requirements.
+An employer is not legally required to meet the commitments of the Disability Confident scheme.
+However, it is arguable that it would be unlawful direct discrimination contrary to the Equality Act if the employer offers disabled people a guaranteed interview for a particular post, but refuses to give an interview to a particular disabled person who meets the minimum criteria for the job.

 It is not direct discrimination to treat disabled people generally more favourably than non-disabled.
 However, it may not be legal to treat some disabled people more favourably than other disabled people.
 Hence the possible claim in this situation.
 For more: Treating disabled people more favourably.

 The Disability Confident Scheme has replaced the Two Ticks or disability symbol scheme.
 Under that scheme employers made five commitments, one of which was to interview all disabled applicants who met the minimum criteria for a job vacancy and consider them on their abilities.
 For a fuller summary of the previous scheme, see The Two Ticks or disability symbol (link to pcs.org.uk).